 - Defective brakes.
 Defective brakes may prevent a driver from controlling a vehicle’s speed, making accidents more likely.

 - Tire blowouts.
 A sudden blowout, especially at high speeds, can cause a car to veer suddenly, colliding with medians or other vehicles.

 - Seatbelt malfunctions.
 Should an accident occur for any reason, a seatbelt malfunction can lead to severe injuries or death for a driver or passenger.

 - Fuel line defects.
-Any leak or weakness in the vehicle’s fuel system can cause lead to a vehicle fire, with extreme risk of severe burns or loss of life.
+Any leak or weakness in the vehicle’s fuel system can lead to a vehicle fire, posing extreme risk of severe burns or loss of life.

 - Roof crushes in rollover accidents.
-If the roof collapses, the driver and passengers are at high risk of head or brain injuries.
+If the roof collapses, the driver and passengers are at high risk of head and brain injuries.

 How Auto Defects Hurt People

 Auto defects can lead to serious injuries, and even death, among drivers, passengers and other motorists.

 Generally, safety defects hurt people in one of two main ways.
 First, they may directly cause an accident on the road.
 For example, a defective brake system may make the driver lose control of the vehicle and lead to a high-speed collision.
 Second, even if a faulty part or system does not directly cause an accident, the consequences can be worsened.
 A faulty airbag, for example, may fail to protect a driver in the event of a collision.
 Since the victim would otherwise have emerged unscathed, or only suffered minor injuries, the party responsible for the faulty airbag may be held liable.